How publishers are using A/B testing to optimize conversion rates

 Optimizing your paywall and subscription strategy to compete for a place in your reader’s monthly budget is no mean feat.
 And whilst there are endless benchmarks and success cases online, there is really only one way of finding the best performing strategy for your unique audience: testing.

-Being one of the most user-friendly but efficient ways of optimizing your paywall performance, testing is something that is highly recommended for to do on a regular basis and in a variety of forms.
+Being one of the most user-friendly but efficient ways of optimizing your paywall performance, testing is something that is highly recommended for publishers to do on a regular basis and in a variety of forms.

 But, unlike many of the other optimization methods, it is not the easiest to benchmark given that the whole point of running an A/B test is that users are unaware when one is taking place.